sollniss/fingerchart/README.md

 This tool is mainly for not-so computer literate people, so no command line features.
 You are expected to drop a text file onto the executable which then generates an SVG in the same directory as the text file.
-A log file is also generated in the same directory as the executable, to allow some degree of debugging.
+A log file is also generated in the same directory as the executable, to allow for some degree of debugging.

 # Example
 Input: